php-fig/fig-standards/proposed/cache.md

      * To avoid that potential race condition use isHit() instead.
      *
      * @param string $key
-     *    The key for which to check existance.
+     *    The key for which to check existence.
      * @return boolean
      *  True if item exists in the cache, false otherwise.
      */